×

 • Taxpayer’s address for the period for which the certificate is applicable.

-In case Assessing Officer approved the application for the certificate of residency shall issue a Certificate of residence / TRC in Form No. 10FB.
-Below the format of TRC issued by Assessing Officer :-
+Assessing Officer shall issue a Certificate of residence / TRC in Form No. 10FB which is as under :-

 FORM NO. 10FB